evennia/evennia/docs/2.x/_sources/Components/EvMenu.md.txt

 ```

-> While all of the above forms are okay, it's recommended to stick to the third and last form since
+> While all of the above forms are okay, it's recommended to stick to the third and last form since it gives the most flexibility.
+The previous forms are mainly there for backwards compatibility with  existing menus from a time when EvMenu was less able and may become deprecated at some time in the future.
-it
-> gives the most flexibility.
-The previous forms are mainly there for backwards compatibility with
-> existing menus from a time when EvMenu was less able.

 ### Input arguments to the node

- - `caller` (Object or Account): The object using the menu - usually a Character but could also be a
-   Session or Account depending on where the menu is used.
+ - `caller` (Object or Account): The object using the menu - usually a Character but could also be a Session or Account depending on where the menu is used.
  - `raw_string` (str): If this is given, it will be set to the exact text the user entered on the
    *previous* node (that is, the command entered to get to this node).
-On the starting-node of the
-   menu, this will be an empty string, unless `startnode_input` was set.
+On the starting-node of the menu, this will be an empty string, unless `startnode_input` was set.
- - `kwargs` (dict): These extra keyword arguments are extra optional arguments passed to the node
-   when the user makes a choice on the *previous* node.
-This may include things like status flags
-   and details about which exact option was chosen (which can be impossible to determine from
+ - `kwargs` (dict): These extra keyword arguments are extra optional arguments passed to the node when the user makes a choice on the *previous* node.
+This may include things like status flags and details about which exact option was chosen (which can be impossible to determine from
    `raw_string` alone).
-Just what is passed in `kwargs` is up to you when you create the previous
+Just what is passed in `kwargs` is up to you when you create the previous node.
-   node.

 ### Return values from the node